Adam-Gladstone/BookCatalog/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Build and start the application for the first time.
-You will be presented with an empty Catelog screen.
+You will be presented with an empty Catalog screen.

 <a href="https://github.com/Adam-Gladstone/BookCatalog">
   <img src="Images/EmptyCatalog.png" alt="Initial Empty Catalog (BookCatalog)">